GuatemalaOfficial Name: Republic of Guatemala

 Public transportation is unreliable and often unsafe.
 Emergency services are sporadic, and most hospitals do not meet U.S. standards.
 Tourists may want to obtain information from the Tourist Assistance Office (PROATUR) of INGUAT (the Guatemalan Tourism Institute) at 7a Avenida 1-17.
 Zona 4, Centro Civico, Guatemala City or visit INGUAT’s web site.

-Please read the Department of State’s Fact Sheet on Guatemala for additional information on U.S. – Guatemala relations.
+Please read the Department of State’s Fact Sheet on Guatemala for additional information on U.S.– Guatemala relations.

 Entry, Exit & Visa Requirements

-A valid U.S. passport is required for all U.S. citizens to enter Guatemala and to depart Guatemala for return to the United States, regardless of age.
+A valid U.S. passport is required for all U.S. citizens to enter Guatemala and return to the United States, regardless of age.
 Even if dual nationals are permitted to enter Guatemala on a second nationality passport, U.S. citizens returning to the United States from Guatemala are not allowed to board their flights without a valid U.S. passport.
 Certificates of Naturalization, birth certificates, driver's licenses, and photocopies are not accepted by Guatemalan authorities as alternative travel documents.
 While in Guatemala, U.S. citizens should carry a photocopy of their passports with them at all times due to the high rate of passport theft and leave the original passport in a safe place.
 Visit the Ministry of Foreign Affairs website (Spanish only) website for the most current visa information.